DFXLuna/Decaf/program5_readme.txt

 - I wasn't paying very close attention to where I output error messages so one error in the program may cause up to 5 - 10 error messages to appear.

-I'm starting to wonder if I went overboard with the object oriented stuff.